jonathanlocke/katalyst/src/main/kotlin/jonathanlocke/katalyst/status/README.md

         // If there are no handlers,
         if (handlers().isEmpty()) {

-            // log a warning because the problem will be lost. defaultLoggerFactory.newLogger().warning("Unhandled problem: $problem")
+            // log a warning because the status will be lost. defaultLoggerFactory.newLogger().warning("Unhandled problem: $problem")
         }
     }